 Town Lane, South Hill, Whittle-le-Woods, Chorley PR6

-St Chad is an example of a church which has grown accretively.
+St Chad’s has grown accretively from its origins in 1791.
 The tower has some architectural quality and the earlier elements retain historic character.

 Worship was conducted nearby at Slate Delph before plans were drawn up by Mr Ashton for a chapel at South Hill in 1791 (that is, as soon as church building became legal after the Second Relief Act).
 Improvements seem to have been made during the period 1857-1867.
 These included building a nave and sanctuary at right angles to the original church, so that it formed transepts, an unusual approach.
 The tower was added by an unknown architect in 1867-8.
 The sanctuary was extended in 1888, replacing a semicircular apsidal structure.
 Much of the interior was destroyed after a serious fire in 1959.